Founder, Managing Partner

 Little Known Fact: Set the Northwestern Baseball school record for being hit by pitch in a single season.

-Gary began his career as an entertainment attorney with the William Morris Agency before breaking his parents heart and leaving to run a horse racing business with his childhood friend.
-Gary grew up in Beverly Hills, California and knows where each newsstand is that carries the Daily Racing Form.
+Gary began his career as an entertainment attorney with the William Morris Agency before breaking his parents hearts and leaving to run a horse racing business with his childhood friend.
+Gary's passion and love for the horses dates back to the 1980s, having attended the first Breeders' Cup in 1984.
 He currently serves on the Board of Directors of the Thoroughbred Owners of California.
 When not at the races, he spends time with his wife Katie and their sons, Brady & Carter (and attends the occasional Los Angeles Kings hockey game).

 Little Known Fact: Holds a patent for a new horse racing wager.